PreibischLab/preibisch-labsite/_posts/2017-01-24-Nikita_joined.md

 ---
 layout: post
-title:  "Nikita Vladimirov has Joined Our Lab!"
+title:  "Nikita Vladimirov Has Joined Our Lab!"
 date:   2017-01-24
 ---